Recovering from an emotional affair is hard!

 - how to forgive a husband with emotional affair (23)

-- how to recover from an emotional affair (3)
+- how to recover from having an affair (1)